urql-graphql/urql/.changeset/pink-papayas-boil.md

 '@urql/core': patch
 ---

-Adds source to our dispatchDebug calls to see what exchange has dispatched them
+Add `source` debug name to all `dispatchDebug` calls during build time to identify events by which exchange dispatched them